vsrinivas/fuchsia/docs/targets/rpi3.md

    # Tells the Pi's bootloader which file contains the kernel.
    kernel=kernel8.img

+   # Tells the Pi's bootloader which file contains the ramdisk.
+   initramfs bootfs.img

    # Necessary if you're using a serial dongle to talk to the Pi over the UART
    enable_uart=1